soxueren/atsd/api/sql/examples/regularize.md

 ### Interpolation Function: AUTO

-In `AUTO` mode, values are interpolated based on **Interpolate** setting for each metric separately.
+In `AUTO` mode, values are interpolated based on the **Interpolate** setting for each metric separately.

 * metric1 **Interpolate** setting: `LINEAR`
 * metric2 **Interpolate** setting: `PREVIOUS`